The OISE Bursary Program

-Fall bursary applications will not be processed until UTAPS information is available from Admissions and Awards.
-We typically receive confirmation about UTAPS amounts in early November.
+Fall bursary applications will not be processed until UTAPS information is available from Enrolment Services.
+We expect to receive confirmation about UTAPS amounts in early October.

 Winter bursary applications will be accepted from January 1 until March 15.

 Please refer to this website for the most up-to-date information.

 Bursary applications will be processed on an on-going, continual basis throughout each academic session.
 You may apply for – and receive – a bursary once per academic session (fall term/winter term/summer term; Masters programs other than MT: fall term/winter term only).
 Supporting documentation must accompany EACH bursary application if you are claiming additional expenses.

 1. Apply for a bursary online.
 You will have two weeks to submit any supporting documentation to Student Services in order to substantiate any additional expense claims.
 We have an after hours drop-box if you are unable to make it to the office between 8:30 am and 4:30 pm (the office closes at 4 pm in July and August).
 Or, documents can be mailed to our address:

 RE: Bursary Expenses